 Christian Wedding Vows

 Christian vows are very romantic although they are also quite long.
 In fact, they’re some of the longest vows of all the religious wedding ceremonies.

-They include many phrases that can be included in your wedding vows if you write yours yourself, including promises of providing the ‘tenderest care, fullest devotion, and deepest love’.
+They include many phrases that can be included in your vows if you write yours yourself, including promises of providing the ‘tenderest care, fullest devotion, and deepest love’.

 One of the most romantic lines from the traditional Christian wedding vow is a pledge on behalf of both husband and wife that says “I pledge to you my life‘.

 P.S. if you are Christian and seeking some encouragement before your wedding, check out this website.

 “I, (NAME), take thee, (NAME), to be my wedded wife.
 To have and to hold from this day; for better or worse; for richer or poorer; in sickness and in health until death do us part.
 I promise to love you all my heart and to be a faithful and helpful husband/wife according to God’s holy ordinance and through his divine assistance.”

 “We, (NAME) and (NAME), take each other as husband/wife.
 We are so happy to be united in this marriage together.
 For better or for worse, in sickness and in health, I will love you today; tomorrow, for the rest of my life.”